shortall/aspnetcore7-react-template-extended/README.md

 The front end is based on Create React App with the Webpack Dev Server proxy configured for forward requests on to the .NET Web API

+# Running the app

+Open the solution in Visual Studio, set TemplateApp.FrontEnd and TemplateApp.WebApi as your startup projects and click start.

 # Whats's been added

 ## Tech changes